kadena-docs/kadena-docs/docs/guides/transactions/construct-tx.md

 ## Default templates

-The Kadena CLI provides two default templates.
+The Kadena CLI provides three default templates.
-The default templates—defined in the `transfer.ktpl` and `safe-transfer.ktpl` files—are stored in the `.kadena/transaction-templates` directory after you configure your local development environment using the `kadena config init` command.
+The default templates—defined in the `transfer-create.ktpl`, `transfer.ktpl`, and `safe-transfer.ktpl` files—are stored in the `.kadena/transaction-templates` directory after you configure your local development environment using the `kadena config init` command.
 These templates cover the most common transaction types, allowing for straightforward transfers of tokens between accounts.

 ## Command options